Josh Bonifay

 Biographical Information[edit]

-Bonifay was not had a hot prospect coming out of college, falling to the 24th round of the 1999 amateur draft before his father's team drafted him.
+Bonifay was not a hot prospect coming out of college, falling to the 24th round of the 1999 amateur draft before his father's team, the Pittsburgh Pirates, drafted him.
 In his pro debut, he hit .260/.348/.390 as the starting second baseman for the Williamsport Crosscutters.
 In 2000, he batted .281/.364/.448 with 14 homers for the Hickory Crawdads, forming a potent middle infield with Jose Castillo.
 Starting 2001 back with Hickory, Bonifay hit .323/.380/.477 in 17 games, earning a promotion to the Lynchburg Hillcats, where he put up a .298/.355/.467 line in 85 games.
 He moved to the outfield for much of the season.

 In 2002, Bonifay's father was out of the Pirates organization after losing his general manager job, but Josh had his best year yet.
 He hit .307/.388/.557 with 36 doubles, 26 home runs, 83 runs, 63 walks and 102 RBI.
 About the only negative was his .941 fielding percentage at second.
 He led Pirates farmhands in circuit clouts and was among the Carolina League leaders in homers (first), RBI (first), extra-base hits (first), slugging (second to Brad Hawpe), total bases (258, second, 6 behind Hawpe), walks (3rd), runs (4th), average (5th), OBP (5th) and doubles (5th).
 He was named the league's All-Star second baseman, though Hawpe beat him out for MVP honors.
 He helped lead Lynchburg to the title.
 He had been the star batter on a team loaded with future major leaguers such as Ronny Paulino, Castillo, Yurendell de Caster and Chris Duffy.